Best Water Filters for Hard Water UK (2026)

 Waterdrop G3P600

-Tankless RO system that removes hardness minerals PLUS PFAS, lead, chlorine, and 1000+ contaminants.
+Tankless RO system that reduces hardness minerals plus PFAS, lead, chlorine, and a wide range of contaminants.
 600 GPD flow rate means no waiting for filtered water.

 ✓ What it does: